mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Note that the group creator is "double-joined" with all participants until they update, as is the sender of a group-initiated add until the newly added member updates.

 # Binary Trees

 The protocol uses two types of binary tree structures:

   * Merkle trees for efficiently committing to a set of group participants.
-  * Asychronous ratcheting trees for deriving shared secrets among this group of participants.
+  * Asynchronous ratcheting trees for deriving shared secrets among this group of participants.

 The two trees in the protocol share a common structure, allowing us to maintain